 A: Their size can vary dramatically based on which parent breed your pup takes after.
 It can be a medium sized dog, down to almost a toy size.
 Expect your pup to weigh around 20 pounds.

 A: Unfortunately not at this time.
 Pomskies are still considered designer dogs.
 They do have a breeding association.
 It takes years for dogs to become AKC eligible, and as of now this has not happened.

 A: They make better watchdogs than guard dogs.
 Pomskies are less likely to attack an intruder or defend their property.
 They are very likely to bark and let you know when strangers are nearby.

 Q: Do they get along with cats?

 A: Yes, if socialized early and properly, they can get along just fine with cats and other animals.

 Q: How much do they shed?

 They are undeniably cute, but as you have read there is much more to them than meets the eye!
-They are very trainable but train them you must, or expect an unruly dog which may upset the household with his barking and little dog syndrome.
-They are energetic and you must be able to give them a lot of exercise in order to satisfy their needs.
+Pomskies are very trainable but train them you must.
+Otherwise you can expect an unruly dog which may upset the household with his barking and little dog syndrome.
+Pomskies are very energetic and require daily exercise.

 They are also expensive, so you need to plan for this.
 Overall, remember that the Pomsky is a newer breed so be prepared to expect the unexpected.
-But most importantly, if you can give the Pomsky all of this then you won’t have any regrets, he is sociable, fun and everyone will fall in love with him!
+If you can provide them all of this then you won’t have any regrets.
+Pomskies are sociable, fun and everyone will likely fall in love with your pup!